 - Delete the app and reinstall it so that it is downloaded fresh on your phone without any previous bugs or file issues

-- All new updates will automatically be applied when you install it from the Play Store
+- All new updates will automatically be applied once you install it from the Play Store

 Method 2: Update Your App

-- Download the latest updates manually from Google Play Store and apply them
+- Download the latest updates manually from the Google Play Store and apply them

-- Read developer notes to see if they have mentioned Android P support in it
+- Read the developer notes to see if they have mentioned Android P support in it

 Method 3: Drop a Note to the Developer on Social Media